-- 1. How large was the State Department in the 1920s? - 2.
-How was foreign policy developed in these years; who were the players? - 3.
-What were the priorities of American foreign policy in these years? - 4.
-What were the principles of foundation-based foreign policy? - 5.
+How large was the State Department in the 1920s?

+How was foreign policy developed in these years; who were the players?

+What were the priorities of American foreign policy in these years?

+What were the principles that foundation-based foreign policy research supported?

 The creation of the various kinds of independent institutes brought heretofore marginalized people into the centers of policy making.
 For instance, the IPR brought together scholars of diverse political backgrounds and disseminated their ideas.
-Did these institutes reaffirm or challenge established class or political ties? - 6.
-Also, to what extent did philanthropists and foundation officers' commitment to liberalism and the free exchange of ideas allow diverse political views to be asserted?
+Did these institutes reaffirm or challenge established class or political ties?

+Also, to what extent did the commitment of philanthropists and foundation officers to liberalism and the free exchange of ideas allow diverse political views to be asserted?

-- Mary Bullock, An American Transplant: The Rockefeller Foundation and Peking Union Medical College (Berkeley: University of California Press, 1980). - Warren Cohen, The Chinese Connection: George Slotsky, Thomas Lamont, Roger S. Greene and East-Asian Relations (New York: Columbia University Press, 1978).
+Bullock, Mary.
+An American Transplant: The Rockefeller Foundation and Peking Union Medical College.
+Berkeley: University of California Press, 1980.

-- George W. Gray, Education on an International Scale: A History of the International Education Board (New York: Harcourt Brace Jovanovich, 1941). - Sondra Herman, Eleven Against War: Studies in American Internationalist Thought, 1898-1921 (Stanford: Stanford University Press, 1969). - Frank Ninkovich, The Diplomacy of Ideas: U.S. foreign policy and cultural relations, 1938-50 (Cambridge: Harvard University Press, 1981). - Emily Rosenberg, Spreading the American Dream: American Economic and Cultural Expansion, 1890-1945 (New York: Hill and Wang, 1982). - Robert D. Schulzinger, The Wise Men of Foreign Affairs: A History of the Council on Foreign Relations (New York: Columbia University Press, 1984). - John N. Thomas, The Institute of Pacific Relations: Asian Scholars and American Politics (Seattle: University of Washington Press, 1974).
+- Cohen, Warren.
+The Chinese Connection: George Slotsky, Thomas Lamont, Roger S. Greene and East-Asian Relations.
+New York: Columbia University Press, 1978. - Gray, George W. Education on an International Scale: A History of the International Education Board.
+New York: Harcourt Brace Jovanovich, 1941. - Herman, Sondra.
+Eleven Against War: Studies in American Internationalist Thought, 1898-1921.
+Stanford: Stanford University Press, 1969. - Ninkovich, Frank.
+The Diplomacy of Ideas: US foreign Policy and Cultural Relations, 1938-50.
+Cambridge: Harvard University Press, 1981. - Rosenberg, Emily.
+Spreading the American Dream: American Economic and Cultural Expansion, 1890-1945.
+New York: Hill and Wang, 1982. - Schulzinger, Robert D. The Wise Men of Foreign Affairs: A History of the Council on Foreign Relations.
+New York: Columbia University Press, 1984. - Thomas, John N. The Institute of Pacific Relations: Asian Scholars and American Politics.
+Seattle: University of Washington Press, 1974.